NVIDIA/DL4AGX/README.md

 To cross-compile targets for aarch64-linux append the following flag to your build command: `--config=D5L-toolchain`

-​- e.g. `dazel build //plugins/dali/TensorRTInferOp:libtensorrtinferop.so --config=D5L-toolchain`
+- e.g. `dazel build //plugins/dali/TensorRTInferOp:libtensorrtinferop.so --config=D5L-toolchain`

 You will find the associated binaries in `//bazel-out/aarch64-fastbuild/plugins/dali/TensorRTInferOp/libtensorrtinferop.so`

-> Note: D5L-toolchain is aliased to L4T-toolchain for Jetson users' convenience
+> Note: `D5L-toolchain` is aliased to `L4T-toolchain` for Jetson users' convenience

 #### aarch64-qnx

 ##### Applicable to DRIVE AGX Platforms flashed with the QNX PDK

-> In order to use this toolchain you must obtain the QNX Toolchain (found here: ) and have built a container that supports QNX (Dockerfiles will have names that contain `aarch64-qnx` or `both`)
+> In order to use this toolchain you must obtain the QNX Toolchain and have built a container that supports QNX (Dockerfiles will have names that contain `aarch64-qnx` or `both`)

 To cross-compile targets for aarch64-qnx append the following flag to your build command: `--config=D5Q-toolchain`